jclin22009/motorized_couch/Ethernet.md

     - Password: `potato`

 After logging in:
+1. Download [RealVNCViewer](https://www.realvnc.com/en/connect/download/viewer/) with the default settings and log into your RealVNC account (make an account if you don't have one).
-1. Run `vncserver` in your terminal (Putty terminal for windows).
+2. Run `vncserver` in your terminal (Putty terminal for windows).
 The terminal will give you a VNC desktop to log into in the format `hostname.local:1`
-19. Add a new connection in the RealVNCViewer and enter `couch.local:1` or whatever the terminal gave you.
+3. Add a new connection in the RealVNCViewer and enter `couch.local:1` or whatever the terminal gave you.
-20. Start the connection and log into the desktop with your SSH information.
+4. Start the connection and log into the desktop with your SSH information.
-21. If you see the RPi Desktop, you're in!
+5. If you see the RPi Desktop, you're in!